The Top 10 Machine Learning Algorithms to Know

 Explanation of AdaBoost

 AdaBoost is used with short decision trees.
 After the first tree is created, the performance of the tree on each training instance is used to weight how much attention the next tree that is created should pay attention to each training instance.
-Training data that is hard to predict is given more weight, whereas easy to predict instances are given less weight.
-Models are created sequentially one after the other, each updating the weights on the training instances that affect the learning performed by the next tree in the sequence.
+The harder training data is to predict, the more weight it is given.
+Models are created one after the other, each updating the weights on the training instances that affect the learning performed by the next tree in the sequence.
 After all the trees are built, predictions are made for new data, and the performance of each tree is weighted by how accurate it was on training data.

 Which Machine Learning Algorithm Should I Use?

 Even an experienced data scientist cannot tell which algorithm will perform the best before trying different algorithms.
-Although there are many other machine learning algorithms, these are the most popular ones.
-If you’re a newbie to machine learning, these would be a good starting point to learn.
+Starting with these popular machine learning algorithms is always a good first step, especially for those new to machine learning.

 Frequently Asked Questions